-There were contingent liabilities in respect of legal actions against the Group for amounts totaling N67.9billion for which provisions amounting to N316 million have been made.
-The directors having sought the advice of professional legal counsel are of the opinion that based on the advice received, no significant liability will crystalise from these cases beyond the provision made in the financial statements.
+There were contingent liabilities in respect of legal actions against the Group for which provisions amounting to N204 million (2014: N153 million) have been made.
+The directors having sought the advice of professional legal counsel are of the opinion that no significant liability will crystalise from these cases beyond the provision made in the financial statements.